-The Company has no direct employees, and no remuneration is paid by the Company to the Managing Directors, which consists of a man and a woman.
+The Company has no direct employees, and no remuneration is paid by the Company to the Managing Directors, which consists of two men.

 2. Significant accounting policies

 The financial statements of the Company are prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("EU-IFRS") and with Part 9 of Book 2 of the Dutch Civil code, with significant policies applied below.